Park City Rail Trail Master Plan

 Please do not widen the rail trail.
 A wider trail will just make people go faster on bikes and E bikes.
 If you’d like to separate pedestrians and cyclists, you can designate a route on each side of the current trail.
 Please listen to the patrons of the rail trail and do not widen it!

-James asked over 1 year ago
+James asked about 2 years ago

 Thank you for your feedback, James.
 We hope to hear from you during tomorrow's City Council meeting, September 1.